Pipeline Caching

 File Caching

-can be cached on the runner node for use by subsequent pipelines.
+During builds, files like project dependencies and build caches can be cached on the runner node for reuse by subsequent pipelines.

 Configuration reference: pipeline.runner.volumes